linkorb/polaris-local-inventory/README.md

 ## Files in this repo

 - `ansible.cfg`: Ansible config for the development environment.
+- `collections/ansible_collections/linkorb/polaris`: The polaris collection as a git submodule.
 - `example-site.yaml`: An example playbook.
 - `site.yaml`: The main playbook.
 You will run `ansible-playbook site.yaml`.
 - `make-multipass-inventory.yaml`: A top-level playbook that realises the